urani-trade/solana-dev-onboarding-rs/chapters/07_transfer_hooks.md

 * All accounts from the initial transfer are converted to read-only accounts (i.e., the signer privileges of the sender do not extend to the Transfer Hook program).

-* Extra accounts required by `Execute` are stored in a predefined PDA that must be derived using the following seeds: `extra-account-metas` string, the mint account address, the transfer hook `program_id`.
+* Extra accounts required by `Execute` are stored in a predefined PDA that must be derived using the following seeds: `extra-account-metas` string, the mint account address, and the transfer hook `_id`.

 <br>